timClicks/wordpress/README.markdown

   * This command will prompt you for your username and password (unless you've used this before).
 Enter the same user/pass you use to login to Engine Yard AppCloud.

+	* Then we'll run the custom chef recipes from the CLI to finish it off.

+`ey recipes apply`

+  * Now log back into EY AppCloud and to deploy your app in Step 8.

 ### Step 8.
 Deploy Your Application & Run Chef

-  * Now log back into EY AppCloud and Deploy your app.

   1. In the Dashboard, click on the **Applications** tab for your environment.
   2. Click on the **Deploy** link there.

-  * Then we'll run the custom chef recipes from the CLI to finish it off.

-`ey recipes apply`

 ### Step 9.
 Open Your Wordpress Blog